ankane/searchkick/README.md

 end
 ```

-If you just need an accurate total count with Elasticsearch 7 and OpenSearch, you can instead use:
+If you just need an accurate total count, you can instead use:

 ```ruby
 Product.search("pears", body_options: {track_total_hits: true})